Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 Most traditional saunas with electric heaters require a dedicated 220/240V circuit, which means hiring a licensed electrician.
 A straightforward circuit installation typically costs $250–$900.
 If your electrical panel needs an upgrade, or the run from the panel to the sauna is long (common with outdoor saunas placed far from the house), expect $1,000–$2,000.

-Infrared and hybrid saunas from Finnmark plug into a standard 120V outlet — no electrician required.
+Most Clearlight infrared saunas and every Finnmark Trinity hybrid plug into a standard 120V outlet — no electrician required.
 That's one of the biggest reasons they're popular as a first sauna.
 For a full breakdown, see our sauna electricity cost guide.

 Foundation and Site Prep: $0 – $2,000